jieyuanCUHK/HCC_Detection_Paper/README.md

 ./0_Key_Discoveries/1_HBV_Event
 ```

-3. The CNV identified in retrospective cohort by CONTRA and ichorCNA tools:
+3. The CNVs identified in retrospective cohort by CONTRA and ichorCNA tools:
 ```
 ./0_Key_Discoveries/2_Segments_from_ichorCNA
 ./0_Key_Discoveries/3_Gene_annotations_from_CONTRA